 Visit their websites and social media pages to find their current rates for packages and hourly services.

-Compile your findings into a spreadsheet, comparing each competitor's pricing for equivalent packages and services side-by-side.
+Compile your findings into a spreadsheet, comparing each competitor's pricing for equivalent packages and services side by side.

 Analysing this competitive intelligence allows you to price in line with competitors, undercut slightly, or highlight your unique value.